Lodestar Medalla Update

 Our work in the weeks leading up to the Medalla launch consisted mostly of improving our sync and increasing test coverage, especially end to end tests.
 Up until recently, we had been focusing our efforts on our ecosystem of libraries, and still had not participated in a testnet with a full client.
 Much of the work revolved around syncing with Altona and iterating based on our experiences there.
 In the week leading up to Medalla launch, we felt fairly confident that we would be able to connect to the testnet at genesis provided we could hit several key milestones:

-2. Ensure that we could run a stable ephemeral testnet of M validators on N beacon nodes, for small M and N. If we could drive a small chain, we would be exercising our whole stack, not just the state transition, but also committee gossip, validator - beacon node interaction, etc.
+, for small M and N. If we could drive a small chain, we would be exercising our whole stack, not just the state transition, but also committee gossip, validator - beacon node interaction, etc. -

 In the week leading up to the launch, we sprinted to tackle the big blockers to our milestones.
 We also resolved many smaller issues that, while not as urgent, still severely hurt lodestar usability: peer persistence between boots, simplified cli initialization and testnet support, CLI to import launchpad validator keys, and much more.
 Ultimately, we were able to confirm the first two items, but not the third.